ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 However, as discussed above (see responses to Editor comments), we believe that multiple imputation overcomes many of the limitations of single imputation, and is an appropriate technique for the goals of this manuscript.
 Notably, the iterative nature of multiple imputation is precisely the reason we are able to provide uncertainty estimates on the covariance matrix.

-> 6) LIne 405 - just FYI this is the first thing I thought was really biologically interesting and deserving of discussion in the discusison.
-The results and discussion could be greatly shortened prior to hear.
+> 6) Line 405 - just FYI this is the first thing I thought was really biologically interesting and deserving of discussion in the discusison.
+The results and discussion could be greatly shortened prior to here.

-(TODO)

-> 7) LIne 426 - another important result that should be highlighted by eliminating text around it.
+> 7) Line 426 - another important result that should be highlighted by eliminating text around it.

-(TODO)
+We respectfully disagree with both of these points.
+The first discussion paragraph provides our general answer to the question "Do leaf economic relationships hold within PFTs?", which is the primary focus of this manuscript.
+The second discussion paragraph begins our set of caveats to that answer, and is important for setting up our point about modeling needleleaf tree productivity.
+Therefore, we have chosen to keep this text in its current form, but, again, are willing to consider revision if necessary.

 # Reviewer 2